Home >> Graduate & Family Housing >> Get housing >> How to apply >> Your Housing Options >> Visitor Housing

 - For details about termination policies, consult the Moving Out section of this website.

-If you need housing on or after May 13, you may sublicense a room on campus from a current resident.
+If you need housing on or after the sublicense start date specifed on the sublicense center page, you may sublicense a room on campus from a current resident.

 - Details of the sublicense are arranged between you and the student (the sublicensor).